tcltk/tcl/doc/markdown/switch.md

 [--]{.lit}
 : Marks the end of options.
 The argument following this one will be treated as *value* even if it starts with a **-**.
 This is not required when the matching patterns and bodies are grouped together in a single argument.

-Two syntaxes are provided for the *pattern* and *body* arguments.
-The first uses a separate argument for each of the patterns and commands; this form is convenient if substitutions are desired on some of the patterns or commands.
-The second form places all of the patterns and commands together into a single argument; the argument must have proper list structure, with the elements of the list being the patterns and commands.
-The second form makes it easy to construct multi-line switch commands, since the braces around the whole list make it unnecessary to include a backslash at the end of each line.
-Since the *pattern* arguments are in braces in the second form, no command or variable substitutions are performed on them;  this makes the behavior of the second form different than the first form in some cases.

 If a *body* is specified as "**-**" it means that the *body* for the next pattern should also be used as the body for this pattern (if the next pattern also has a body of "**-**" then the body after that is used, and so on).
 This feature makes it possible to share a single *body* among several patterns.